Apply to serve on a San Rafael Board, Commission or Committee!

 • Relocate northbound bus stop to Redwood Highway

-• Construct roundabout at Redwood Highway/Civic Center Drive intersection
+• Construct round-about at Redwood Highway/Civic Center Drive intersection

 • Comply with the Americans with Disabilities Act (ADA) standards